lokichoggio/solidity-learning/README.md

 # Learning Solidity

-The project is about technical materials to learning Solidity.
+This project is about technical materials to learning Solidity.

 - [Learning Solidity](#learning-solidity)
 - [Solidity Doc](#solidity-doc)